Tag Archives: Stephen McKinley Henderson

 Grade: A

-Told from a slow build-up to a crescendo, and a big reveal mid-stream about one of the character’s pasts, it takes its time, and this is why it is so compelling.
+Told from a slow build-up to a crescendo and a big reveal mid-stream about one of the character’s pasts, it takes time, which is why it is so compelling.

-The audience gets to slowly become familiar with the characters, making them rich with nuances- caring about them and their predicaments- just like good, solid story-telling should do.
+The audience slowly becomes familiar with the characters, making them rich with nuances.
+They care about them and their predicaments, just as good, solid storytelling should.

-The film is a slice of life, dark drama, but I did not find it to be a downer in the least bit.
-Rather, a film with rich writing and great characters.
-A good film makes you care for the characters as one would real people.
+The film is a slice of life, dark drama, but I did not find it to be a downer in the least bit—instead, a film with rich writing and great characters.
+A good movie makes you care for the characters like real people.

-Casey Affleck is astoundingly good as the lead character, Lee Chandler, a janitor living a mundane life in Quincy, Massachusetts, and tending to a series of apartment buildings.
-He calmly goes about his work-dealing with indifferent, angry, or odd tenants.
+Casey Affleck is excellent as the lead character, Lee Chandler.
+In the film, he plays a janitor who lives a mundane life in Quincy, Massachusetts, tending to apartment buildings.
+He calmly deals with indifferent, angry, or odd tenants.

-Affleck portrays this man with quite a reserve and occasional outbursts of rage.
-His anger is confusing to us, but as the story unfolds we begin to understand what this man has been through and the reasoning behind his anger, even though he is a good person.
+Affleck portrays this man with reserve and occasional outbursts of rage.
+His anger is confusing, but as the story unfolds, we begin to understand what this man has been through and the reasoning behind his anger, even though he is a good person.

 Lee receives a call one day with news that his brother, Joe, has died.

-Through a myriad of flashbacks throughout the film, Joe is played by Kyle Chandler.
-Upon Joe’s death, Lee returns to Manchester (where he formerly resided) and is told he will be the guardian of his sixteen-year-old nephew, Patrick.
+Kyle Chandler plays Joe through many flashbacks throughout the film.
+Upon Joe’s death, Lee returns to Manchester (where he formerly resided) and is told he will be the guardian of his sixteen-year-old nephew, Patrick (Lucas Hedges).

-When Lee returns to Mansfield, he is a familiar face with a hint of mystery and lots of history.
-Mansfield is a small town- everyone knows each other’s business, and all of the characters are hardened, blue-collar, and tough individuals.
+When Lee returns to Mansfield, he is a familiar face with a hint of mystery and history.
+Mansfield is a small town; everyone knows each other’s business, and the characters are hardened, blue-collar, and rugged individuals.

-In addition to Affleck’s effective performance, Williams must be mentioned.
-She gives a tremendous, heart-wrenching performance as a good woman in pain, trying to carry on and do the right things, forging some sort of adequate existence, as is Lee.
+In addition to Affleck’s compelling performance, Williams must be mentioned.
+She gives a tremendous, heart-wrenching performance as a good woman in pain, trying to carry on and do the right things, forging some adequate existence, as is Lee.

 Anyone who has gone through pain (which is everybody) can relate to these characters.